Errol Zimmerman

-Errol Zimmerman (born April 20, 1986) is a Curaçaoan-Dutch kickboxer, representing the Hemmers Gym in Breda, Netherlands.
-He is K-1 World Grand Prix 2008 in Amsterdam and SUPERKOMBAT Fight Club tournaments champion.
+Errol Zimmerman (born April 20, 1986) is a Curaçaoan-Dutch kickboxer and mixed martial artist, representing the Hemmers Gym in Breda, Netherlands.
+He is K-1 World Grand Prix 2008 in Amsterdam and SUPERKOMBAT Fight Club tournament champion.
 Zimmerman is also former Glory Heavyweight Championship and K-1 Super Heavyweight Championship challenger.
 In 2011 WIPU voted him the Kickboxer of the Year.

 He has competed in the K-1, It's Showtime, SUPERKOMBAT and GLORY promotions and is currently signed to ONE Championship.
 Zimmerman has also competed in one Openweight mixed martial arts fight at K-1 Dynamite!!
 2008 against the Japanese MMA icon Ikuhisa Minowa.
 Zimmerman lost the fight by a toe hold, a move that is rarely seen in MMA, to the submission specialist.

 Career

 2001–2005

-Zimmerman began training at age of 12 and competing in kickboxing in 2001 at the age of 15.
+Zimmerman began training aged 12 and competing in kickboxing in 2001 at the age of 15.
 He competed in the under-85 kg division early in his career before moving up, eventually reaching heavyweight.

 On January 19, 2005, he won the Dutch Muay Thai title at 86 kg when he knocked out Bas van den Muijsenberg in Tilburg.
 He then followed this up with a fairly successful showing at the K-1 Canarias 2005 eight-man tournament in Tenerife, Spain on April 2, 2005.
 After knocking out local fighter Mario Ostos in the quarter-finals and Cameroon's Eric Kouman in the semis, he was defeated by Henriques Zowa via unanimous decision in the final.

 He was able to bounce back by defeating Mutlu Karbulut in his next fight at It's Showtime 2005 Amsterdam on June 12, 2005.
 He was then given the chance to rematch Henriques Zowa at It's Showtime 75MAX Trophy, 1st Round - Tilburg on October 17, 2005.
 He was able to avenge his loss to Zowa, defeating him by unanimous decision after five rounds.

 He ended the year with a second-round knockout of Omar Bellahmar on December 17 in Maastricht, Netherlands.